 6. The community is hugely diverse

 Melbourne is a melting pot of communities and is home to many different cultural celebrations.
-The Lonsdale St Greek Festival, Melbourne Italian Festa, Chinese New Year, TET Festival, the Melbourne Fringe Festival and the Melbourne Queer Film Festival are just some of the options on offer.
+The Antipodes Festival, Melbourne Italian Festa, Chinese New Year, TET Festival, the Melbourne Fringe Festival and the Melbourne Queer Film Festival are just some of the options on offer.
 Plus, make sure to check out the neighbourhoods that sit around the CBD.
 You’ll find many different communities from all around the world in each one.